-Figure 2- 2.
+Figure 2-2.
 Fasten mounting brackets to Switch

 Fasten the mounting brackets to the Switch using the screws provided.
-With the brackets attached securely, you can mount the Switch in a standard rack as shown in Figure 2-3 below.
+With the brackets attached securely, you can mount the Switch in a standard rack as shown in Figure 2-3 on the following page.